Category Archives: My Albatross

 I use the hair that forms the poof to camouflage/blend the two textures, but not much can be done for the gappiness.
 Don’t get me wrong, the crown is also shorter, which contributes to the appearance of the perimeter (recently read this post on BGLH that indicates shorter hair in the crown causes this “W” shape).
 But, the shrinkage is also a significant factor … I think … I hope!

 Anyway, back to the crazy texture difference.
-Once again, this is Why TnCs Are My Friend ;) !!
+This is Why TnCs Are My Friend ;)!!

 Are you challenged with significantly different textures?
 How many and where?
 How do you manage them?